-RalphSarc Posted April 4 Share Posted April 4 My “Aces High” interpretation of Chuck Yeagers Bell X-1 “Glamorous Glennis” as it appears on display in the Smithsonian.
+RalphSarc Posted April 4, 2024 Posted April 4, 2024 My “Aces High” interpretation of Chuck Yeagers Bell X-1 “Glamorous Glennis” as it appears on display in the Smithsonian.
 On October 14, 1947, the Bell X-1 became the first airplane to fly faster than the speed of sound.
 Piloted by U.S. Air Force Capt.
 Charles E. "Chuck" Yeager, the X-1 reached a speed of 1,127 kilometers (700 miles) per hour, Mach 1.06, at an altitude of 13,000 meters (43,000 feet).
 Yeager named the airplane "Glamorous Glennis" in tribute to his wife.
 Air-launched at an altitude of 7,000 meters (23,000 feet) from the bomb bay of a Boeing B-29, the X-1 used its rocket engine to climb to its test altitude.
 It flew a total of 78 times, and on March 26, 1948, with Yeager at the controls, it attained a speed of 1,540 kilometers (957 miles) per hour, Mach 1.45, at an altitude of 21,900 meters (71,900 feet).
 This was the highest velocity and altitude reached by a manned airplane up to that time.
-8 Link to comment Share on other sites More sharing options...
+8

-RalphSarc Posted April 9 Author Share Posted April 9 On 4/4/2024 at 2:06 PM, JeroenPeters said: Love it!
+RalphSarc Posted April 9, 2024 Author Posted April 9, 2024 On 4/4/2024 at 2:06 PM, JeroenPeters said: Love it!
 Thanks so much.
 I actually missed seeing it on the ground for cleaning and refurbishing at the Smithsonian.
 However saw in once before in it’s slightly worn look.
-4 Link to comment Share on other sites More sharing options...
+4

-Martinnfb Posted May 3 Share Posted May 3 Great work on such an antique kit, well done Ralph.
-Cheers Martin 2 Link to comment Share on other sites More sharing options...
+Martinnfb Posted May 3, 2024 Posted May 3, 2024 Great work on such an antique kit, well done Ralph.
+Cheers Martin 2

 Recommended Posts